 A premium subscription brings the mobile experience more in line with the desktop app.
 The app allows for all the normal controls over music and song selection, along with the additional features mentioned earlier.
 In fact, those features, particularly being able to download songs, are especially useful on mobile.

 Being able to download songs (rather than stream them over a mobile network) makes Premium extremely useful for anyone without an unlimited data plan—especially runners and other outdoor exercisers.
-It’s rather uncommon for computers, even laptops, to spend a lot of time without a steady internet connection, so the streaming vs. downloading issue is less pertinent with the desktop experience.
+It’s rather uncommon for computers, even laptops, to spend a lot of time without a steady internet connection, so the inability to download music on the desktop version isn’t as pertinent of an issue.

 |Digital Service Provider||$ Per Stream|